Women Leadership in STEM

 Access to Mentorship

 Effective women leaders are championed by a strong support network, including mentors.
-We identify senior-level leaders from the health sector and STEM disciplines to serve as mentors to the cohort.
+We identify senior-level leaders from the STEM disciplines to serve as mentors to the cohort.
 Mentoring groups, comprised of multiple participants and one mentor, are formed based on complementary backgrounds and professional trajectories.
 Participants will be able to rely on their mentor as a technical and career resource through the programme.

 Coaching